Tischel/TSplitter/README.md

 - Launch AutoSplit and LiveSplit before running the program
 - Having the same keybinds in AutoSplit and LiveSplit might cause issues.
 This program expects the keybinds to be different (which conflicts with the "normal" usage of AutoSplit)
 - For issues configuring images for AutoSplit please refer to https://github.com/Toufool/Auto-Split

+## TSplitter Editor
+This tool provides an user friendly interface to create the final split images used by AutoSplit.
+However, it is not necessary to use this tool  since everything it does can be achieved by manually editing the images names.

+Using this tool guarantees a proper format for AutoSplit and it also supports the features added by TSplitter like fake or delayed splits.